Jay Nixon: State legislature

-Missouri Attorney General (1993–2009)
+Missouri Attorney General

-Accomplishments
+Nixon announced in September 1991 that he would run for state Attorney General.
+During the Democratic primary campaign, fellow Democrat Mike Wolff, a law professor who was also seeking the nomination, accused Nixon of using his political influence to get a consumer fraud complaint in 1988 dropped by then-Attorney General William Webster.
+Nixon denied Wolff's accusation and said that Wolff sounded "like a desperate candidate".
+Nixon won the Democratic nomination and general election against Republican David Steelman.

 As the state's Attorney General, Nixon created the Environmental Protection Division to enforce Missouri's environmental laws.
 Attorneys in this division take legal action to stop the pollution of the state's air, water and soil and to look after Missouri's agricultural interests.
 Successful litigation by the division has resulted in the cleanup of polluted sites and millions of dollars awarded to the state.
 His aggressive actions in the Attorney General's Office earned him national recognition.
 Barrister magazine named him one of the 20 outstanding young lawyers in the nation, and the Missouri Jaycees selected him one of Ten Outstanding Young Missourians.
 Prior to becoming Attorney General, he was recognized by the Conservation Federation of Missouri for his environmental work as a state senator.

-In 2013, he joined with nine mayors to establish July 15 as Social Media Giving Day, encouraging citizens to support charities via social media.